Julia-i18n/Gettext.jl/docs/src/index.md

 msgid "Hello, world!"
 msgstr "Bonjour le monde !"
 ```
-Here in the `sample.po` file, the `msgid` is the original string, and `msgstr` is the translation.
+Here, in the `sample.po` file, the `msgid` is the original string and `msgstr` is the translation.
 The `po` directory (typically at the top level of the package) is where a package's translations are placed, and `po/fr/LC_MESSAGES` contains translations for French-language (`fr`) locales in the default "category" `LC_MESSAGES`.
 Inside this directory, `sample.po` contains the translations for the "domain" we called `"sample"` — there will typically be one such domain per independent package/component of a program (see [Gettext for modules and packages](@ref module_gettext)).
-We need to tell Gettext.jl where to find the translations we are using, which we do via:
+We need to tell Gettext.jl where to find the translations we are using, which we could do here via:
 ```jl
 using Gettext
 bindtextdomain("sample", joinpath(dirname(pathof(Gettext)), "..", "po"))